JustinLove/ohol-map/notes.md

   - versions per service
   - 2hol
   - object data
-- static server list
+- may not go to time with latest monument
-- static monument lists
+- other monument reset times
+- optimize monument updates (most time updates will not cross a time that changes anything)
 - x index files
   - cache parsed index
 - rebuild selection in-layer